Faculty - Professor

 The recent geological past offers a means to evaluate the range of natural climate variability and provides a detailed record of the manner in which earth systems respond to extreme forcing (glacial periods).
 We require careful stratigraphic studies combined with proxy data and a reliable geochronology to evaluate this record and integrate it into our climate models.
 Research involves field observation with a number of relative and numeric age-techniques to provide accurate proxy records of past environmental change, concentrating on the mid-to-late Pleistocene record found in alpine regions of the western United States.
 Much of my research involves combining relative-age techniques [soil development, lichenometry, geomorphology] with numeric age analyses to solve problems of glacial stratigraphy.
 An ongoing theme of my work also involves describing the variability of soils developed across different-aged glacial landscapes as an attempt to refine the use of soil development as a relative-age technique.

-Current research activities: ● Mid-to-late Pleistocene glacial stratigraphy of the Wind River Range, Wyoming and the Rocky Mountain region and relations to Neogene global and regional climate change ● Late Pleistocene record of climate change and relations to ENSO-like cycles in lake sediments from two alpine lakes in the Wind River Range ● Correlation among post-Last Glacial Maximum glacial/climatic sequences of the US Rocky Mountain and SE Swiss Alps ● Recent collaborators: Markus Egli, University of Zurich (Switzerland); Christian Mavris, University of Zurich; Christoph Geiss, Tinity College; Anders Noren, National Lacustrine Core Laboratory (University of Minnesota); Peter Birkeland, University of Colorado (ret).
+Current research activities: ● Mid-to-late Pleistocene glacial stratigraphy of the Wind River Range, Wyoming and the Rocky Mountain region and relations to Neogene global and regional climate change ● Late Pleistocene record of climate change and relations to ENSO-like cycles in lake sediments from two alpine lakes in the Wind River Range ● Correlation among post-Last Glacial Maximum glacial/climatic sequences of the US Rocky Mountain and southeastern and central Alps of Switzerland ● Recent collaborators: Markus Egli, University of Zurich (Switzerland); Christian Mavris, University of Zurich; Christoph Geiss, Trinity College; Anders Noren, National Lacustrine Core Laboratory (University of Minnesota); Peter Birkeland, University of Colorado (ret).

 Dahms, D., F. Favilli, R. Krebs, M. Egli (2012).
 Soil weathering and accumulation rates of oxylate-extractable phases derived from alpine chronosequences of up to 1Ma in age.
 Geomorphology, 151-152: 99-113, doi:10.1016/j.geomorph.2012.01.021.